m1theus/transactions-api/README.md

 # 📜 Transactions API

-A microservice that allows users to manage wishlists and their products.
+A microservice for managing transaction routines.

 Built with:
 -  Java 21